aeon-toolkit/aeon-admin/gsoc/gsoc-2024-projects.md

 ### References

-1. Aiden Rushbrooke, Jordan Tsigarides, Saber Sami, Anthony Bagnall, Time Series Classification of Electroencephalography Data, IWANN 2023.
+1. Rushbrooke, A., Tsigarides, J., Sami, S. and Bagnall, A., 2023, June.
+Time Series Classification of Electroencephalography Data.
+In International Work-Conference on Artificial Neural Networks (pp. 601-613).
+Cham: Springer Nature Switzerland.
 2. MNE Toolkit, https://mne.tools/stable/index.html
 3. The Brain Imaging Data Structure (BIDS) standard, https://bids.neuroimaging.io/

 ## Project #4: Machine Learning for Time Series Forecasting

 The goal of this project is to help develop the `aeon` forecasting package to make it easier to use regression algorithms and improve the functionality.

-__Complexity__: HIGH
+__Complexity__: High

 __Duration__ 350 hours